Sippakorn-D/NokAir-Customer-pain-point-Optimization/README.md

   So That Is a Origin to making NokAir Customer Pain Point Project for Discover Persona -> PainPoint -> Solution For making Business Advantaged for the future

 1) Find Customer Service and Customer Painpoint

 1.1) Customer Service
    - Awareness
    - Consideretion
    - Purchase
    - Pre-Flight
    - In-Flight
-   - Post-Flight<br /X>
+   - Post-Flight

 1.2)
    - Awareness
    - Consideretion